markomelko/bedrock-rag-agent-cdk/README.md

 - ```cdk destroy``` – destroys the stack and removes all resources
 - ```cdk diff``` – shows the differences between the deployed stack and the local stack

+## Bedrock Foundation Model

+Amazon Bedrock provides access to a variety of foundation models (FM) from leading AI companies.

+This project offers anthropic.claude-3-sonnet-20240229-v1:0 as the default FM, but you can easily switch to another FM by changing the model ID in the Stack and Lambda code.
+Check models schema [here](https://docs.aws.amazon.com/bedrock/latest/devguide/bedrock-models.html) for the latest available models.
+Check also that models are available and enabled in your AWS region.

 ## Security

 **The selected FM model does not learn from your data.** Content in the Knowledge Base is not used to train the foundation model.
 Amazon Bedrock guarantees that customer-provided documents remain private and are not shared, stored, or used for training any underlying model.
 For sensitive data use cases, configure S3 permissions, VPC access, and API security appropriately.